-UPDATE: Hootsuite isn’t currently accepting guest submissions.
-We appreciate your interest and encourage you to check here again in the future.
+UPDATE: Hootsuite is no longer accepting guest submissions.
+We appreciate your interest and thanks for reading!

 We take a lot of pride in the Hootsuite blog and we go to great lengths to make sure every post is helpful, thoughtful, and rigorously researched.
 We also want to grow our community of contributors to give our readers the opportunity to benefit from a wide range of perspectives.

 So to maintain our commitment to providing value for our readers while growing our network, we thought it would be helpful to explain, in as much detail as possible, what it takes to write a great Hootsuite blog post, from soup to nuts.

 We get a lot of guest post pitches, usually from other content marketers using guest blogging as a link-building strategy.
 We respect the hustle!
 But writing a post for the Hootsuite blog takes effort, and you shouldn’t expect to be able to bang out a generic 500-word post.
 Even if you’re an expert on the subject matter it’s still a methodical, multiphase process.
 Pitches must be approved and drafts have to go through edits before publishing.
 And not every submission gets there.